sudh29/Interview_Questions/Django.md

 Django provides a built-in authentication system that includes user models, views, and forms.
 Developers can use the `User` model to represent users and take advantage of built-in views and forms for registration, login, and password reset functionality.
 Django's authentication system is customizable and can be extended to meet specific project requirements.

-These questions cover various aspects of Django and can help assess a candidate's knowledge and understanding of the framework.